Crazyblox/rebuff/README.md

 This module was created after proposing the [buffer.pack*/unpack* Luau RFC](https://github.com/luau-lang/rfcs/pull/233).

-As this solution is designed around the stack, the hard-limit on how much can be read/written from depends on the stack.
+As this solution is designed around the use of the variadic, the hard-limit on how much can be read/written from depends on the stack.

 ## How to use:
 ```luau